 Measures of Academic Progress (MAP)

-Three times a year (fall, winter and spring), District 140 students take tests called Measures of Academic Progress (MAP).
-We use MAP assessments to determine students' instructional level and to measure academic growth throughout the school year and from year to year in the areas of Math and Reading.
+Three times a year (fall, winter, and spring), District 140 students take tests called Measures of Academic Progress (MAP).
+We use MAP assessments to determine students' instructional levels and to measure academic growth throughout the school year and from year to year in the areas of Math and Reading.

 MAP tests are unique because they adapt appropriately for each student’s level of learning.
 The test becomes more difficult the more questions a student answers correctly.
 When a student incorrectly answers a question, the test become easier.
 Therefore, each student takes a test specifically tailored to his or her learning level.
 As a result, students have the same opportunity to succeed and maintain a positive attitude toward testing.